HomeShould You Get a Service Dog? A Guide to Help You Decide

 Intellectual Disabilities

-Individuals with intellectual disabilities can also find valuable companionship and assistance from service animals.
-These animals can help with daily tasks and routines, contributing to greater independence and quality of life.
+People with intellectual disabilities may benefit from having a service animal.
+The help they can provide to assist with daily tasks and routines can contribute to more independence and improved quality of life.

 If approved, you’ll work with the organization or trainer to select and train your service animal.